enovance/software-factory/docs/intro.rst

 Long term roadmap:

 * Plugins interface for other issue trackers like Jira or Phabricator
-* More collaborative tools like Taiga, mumble and irc server.
+* More collaborative tools like mailman mailing-list, Taiga and irc server.
-* Autoscaling and Heat templates.
+* Autoscaling of OpenStack Heat deployment.
 * Developer, Project leaders, Scrum master useful dashboard.